 Hills urges Americans in the territories to read the words of Section 1 in the 14th Amendment defining U.S. national citizenship, but linking it to state citizenship rights.
 “It is not a national citizenship clause, but rather a combined national and state citizenship clause.”

-“All Americans have a right to bring any court action they want, or that they get talked into lending their name to by paid lobbyists and self-aggrandizing lawyers.
-Delinking voting rights from statehood is a fatally flawed ideological obsession that ignores the history and meaning of the American system of constitutional federalism.”
+“All Americans have a right to bring any court action they want, even if they get talked into lending their name to fake cases.
+But delinking equal voting rights from statehood is a fatally flawed ideological obsession that ignores the history and meaning of the American system of constitutional federalism.”